THEXN/TShock/Commands.md

 * /item [id or name] <amount> or /i [id or name] <amount>- Gives you [id or name] - ***IMPORTANT** Use " " for item names with spacing.
 * /give [id or name] [player] <amount> - Gives [player] item [id or name] - ***IMPORTANT** Use "" for item/player names with spacing.
 * /heal [player] - Heals you, or if defined, [player] - Use "" for player names with spacing.
-* /help [page] - Provides a list of commands.
-* /playing or /who or /online - List of players on the server.
-* /me - Third person chat.
-* /p - Team chat.
-* /rules - Prints server rules.
 * /region set [1/2] - Sets temporary region points
 * /region define [name] - Adds temporary region points into the region list
 * /region delete [name] - Deletes the specified region